ai-learning-space/sql-expert/Data Operations/Data Inserting INSERT.md

 <aside>

+💡
+If a column has `AUTO_INCREMENT`, you don’t need to specify a value for it.
+The database will automatically generate the next value.

-💡 It’s always safer to specify inserting column names to avoid mistakes.
+It’s always safer to specify inserting column names to avoid mistakes.

 </aside>

 Let’s add several rows and use explicit columns definition: